mhmdkad/anomalous_behavior_analysis/HOW TO.md

 2. Producer

-The Kafka Producer has the role to turn the test csv file into streamed data and send it to spark for real-time clustering prediction.
+The Kafka Producer has the role to turn the Excil file into streamed data and send it to a cosumer where the sketches will be implemented later.

 From this directory the following command can be used to run the producer:

-        python /bin/sendStream.py [Path to the CSV File] [Name of the Kafka topic] [Optional: Multiplying factor for the sending speed]
+        python /bin/sendStream.py [Path to the Excil File] [Name of the Kafka topic] [Optional: Multiplying factor for the sending speed]

 Therefore, to launch a producer for our dataset (in actual speed):